On 30th January 1607, sea walls either side of the Severn Estuary were overwhelmed by flood waters.

 Details of the event are recorded in contemporary news pamphlets, called ‘chapbooks’, which were often illustrated with dramatic pictures of the devastation.
 The picture shown here was first published in a pamphlet about Somerset before being reused in another which told of the floods in Monmouthshire.

-Parishes wholly on the Gwent Levels fared the worst, and the 1607 flood is commemorated at several of their churches, although not all of the plaques are contemporary.
+Parishes wholly on the Gwent Levels fared the worst, and the 1607 flood is commemorated at several churches, although not all of the plaques are contemporary.
 Those at Redwick, Nash and St Brides can be seen from outside, and show the height of the floodwaters.
 At Goldcliff the plaque in the chancel reads: “... heare was lost 5000 and od pownds besides 22 people was in this parrish drownd ...”. £5000 is equivalent to around £650,000 today.

 Some contemporary accounts and memorials of the flood record the date as 20th January 1606, because in the seventeenth century the New Year began on 25th March.
 Furthermore, in 1752 England and Wales formally changed from the old Julian to the more accurate Gregorian calendar, which added 10 days to the date.
 Thus, the modern reading of the date of the flood is 30th January 1607.